 InstantClient, passing in the JWT.

-ℹ️ Note: Because you need a JWT in order to obtain a document descriptor for a custom layer that has not yet been loaded, we suggest designing the API endpoint that lists all the layers a user has access to in such a way that the response includes the JWT for each layer.
+ℹ️ Note: Because you need a JWT to obtain a document descriptor for a custom layer that hasn’t yet been loaded, we suggest designing the API endpoint that lists all the layers a user has access to in such a way that the response includes the JWT for each layer.
 This also greatly reduces the number of server roundtrips needed to, for example, update all downloaded layers.

 To make it quicker and easier to identify integration errors, updating the JWT for a document identifier no longer requires a server roundtrip to reject incompatible tokens.
 And if your JWT contains the

 user_id claim, we now also reject those mismatches immediately.
 This is especially useful in combination with the new

 For the complete list of changes, head over to our changelog.